wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

 This will return a console window in which we will run various TOMOMAN tasks and functions.
 It may take a minute to start up the first time you run it.

 > NOTE: If you want to run a system command (i.e. a terminal command not a MATLAB command) in the standalone, prepend an `!`.
-For example, `!3dmod`.

 ## Initializing TOMOMAN Parameter Files